oliverstockdale/starter-academic/content/project/vortex-dynamics-in-two-dimensional-superfluids/index.md

 We decided to study the very simple case of a scattering problem between a single quantised vortex and a pinning defect within a superfluid.
 A schematic for the system can be found below, where the black lines represent sample trajectories of the vortex around the pinning potential.

 ![](schematic.png "Schematic of the system for studying vortex pinning.")

+In our work, we have developed an analytic approximation to study the conservative motion of vortices around the pinning potential.
+Our model predicts the trajectories, the stationary dynamics of the vortex within the pinning potential, as well as the unpinning of the vortex from the pinning potential.

+However, to study the pinning of a vortex, one needs to numerically simulate the Gross-Pitaevskii equation.
+Sampling the parameter space, we find that there are two distinct regimes of vortex pinning, each marked by a characteristic emission of sound energy.
+Through these simulations, we have learnt that vortices are generated within the pinning potential to assist with pinning, as well as to stabilise vortices within the pinning potential.